Last updated : July 7, 2025

 - They more than likely tried to hide it.

-One of them is to simply mix Folgers—it must be Folgers, mind you—coffee with water.
-The instructions say to pour the mixture into a vial and to hide it on your person.
-Pour the mixture into the specimen cup and turn it in.
+The first one we found says to mix Folgers—no other brand will work—coffee with water.
+The instructions say to pour the mixture into a vial and hide it on your person.
+Then, they simply pour the mixture into the specimen cup and turn it in. *insert lmao emoji here* Good luck with that one.

-Another says that if you lay off all caffeinated beverages for a week and then drink specific amounts of coffee a certain number of days prior to the test, you’re guaranteed to pass.
+Another says that if you lay off all caffeinated beverages for a week and then drink specific amounts of coffee for a specific number of days before the test, you’re guaranteed to pass.